-- 1. Rotate the control clockwise to adjust the right mirror and rotate the control counterclockwise to adjust the left mirror. - 2.
-Move the control in the direction you wish to tilt the mirror. - 3.
+1. Rotate the control, located on the instrument panel left of the steering wheel, clockwise to adjust the right mirror and rotate the control counterclockwise to adjust the left mirror.

+- 2. Move the control in the direction you wish to tilt the mirror. - 3.
 Return to the center position to lock mirrors in place.